 In this section

-This clinical practice guideline aims to ensure that the application and management of skin traction is consistent and that potential complications are identified early and managed correctly.
+This clinical guideline aims to ensure that the application and management of skin traction is consistent and that potential complications are identified early and managed correctly.

 Please remember to read thedisclaimer.

-development of this nursing guideline was coordinated by Holly Pannell, RN, Platypus Ward, and approved by the Nursing Clinical Effectiveness Committee.
+The development of this nursing guideline was coordinated by Holly Pannell, RN, Platypus Ward, and approved by the Nursing Clinical Effectiveness Committee.
 Updated December 2022.